PhD Candidate, Development Studies · Cornell University

 Tamar Law

-I am a trained human geographer and PhD candidate in the Department of Global Development at Cornell University's College of Agriculture and Life Sciences.
+I am a trained human geographer and PhD candidate in the Ashley School of Global Development and the Environment at Cornell University's College of Agriculture and Life Sciences.
 My research focuses on the politics of environmental repair, with particular attention to nature-based climate solutions.

 My dissertation research broadly examines mangrove restoration in Indonesia.
-I am interested in the political ecology of climate change, critical agrarian studies, and development studies.
+I am interested in the political ecology of climate change, critical agrarian studies, and infrastructure studies.

 Before coming to Cornell, I received an MPhil in Nature, Society and Environmental Governance from the University of Oxford, and graduated summa cum laude from Cornell University's College Scholar Program.